10 Ways To Get Your Ecommerce Customers To Make Repeat Purchases

 8. Offer convenient customer financing.

 Many customers are looking for quick financing options to help ensure that a repeat purchase will fit into their monthly budget.
-This is particularly true for Millennials who are budget-conscious but are shunning credit cards.

 To win over these customers again, you’ll want to offer alternate financing options like monthly installment plans which provide budget flexibility and real-time credit decisions.